Jerenaux/phaserquest/README.md

 - The [Phaser](https://phaser.io/) framework for the client
 - [Socket.io](http://socket.io/) and [Node.js](https://nodejs.org/en/) for the server and client-server communication

+:fire: If you are interested in this project, you may also be interested in [Westward](https://github.com/Jerenaux/westward), an open source Javascript MMORPG that I am working on! :rocket:

 ## Quick tour of the code

 ### Client